patrickryan01/patrickryan01/README.md

 **CTO @ Fireball Industries** 🔥 — Somehow still alive and still shipping code at [fireballz.ai](https://fireballz.ai).
 Yes, the domain ends in `.ai` because it's 2026 and if your company doesn't have an AI domain, do you even exist?
 Investors said yes.
 My therapist said no.

-> *"I mass produce White Monsters, turn YAML files into production infrastructure, and convert existential dread into Prometheus alerts.
+> *"I mass consume White Monster, turn YAML files into production infrastructure, and convert existential dread into Prometheus alerts.
 In that order."*

 ## 💀 What I Actually Do (Emotionally and Professionally)